 8. Tea and Coffee:

+One of the best foods high in manganese are tea and coffee.
 Manganese is found even in tea and coffee such as green tea, instant tea and herbal tea.
 A cup of brewed tea contains about 0.5 mg of manganese.

 Sweets are often considered unhealthy.
-There are a few sweets that are great sources of manganese and can help you meet your daily recommended dosage of this mineral.
+There are a few sweets that are great manganese foods and can help you meet your daily recommended dosage of this mineral.
 These sweets include molasses, cocoa and maple syrup.
 A serving of 100 grams cocoa powder or chocolate contains 3.8 mg or 192% DV of manganese.

 10. Pumpkin Seeds:

-Pumpkin seeds are among the richest sources of manganese with 100 grams serving providing 4.5 mg, equivalent to 227% of the daily value (DV) of this mineral.
+Pumpkin seeds are among the richest manganese sources with 100 grams serving providing 4.5 mg, equivalent to 227% of the daily value (DV) of this mineral.
 Since they are exceptionally high in manganese, they should be consumed in moderation as high levels of this mineral can have several adverse effects.